 Open Source Vulnerability Databases

-Here are the top sources available today for open source vulnerabilities:
+Here are the top databases available today for open source vulnerabilities:

 1. NVD (National Vulnerability Database)

 The NVD, established by the US government in 2005, is the main database when it comes to open source vulnerabilities.
 Whether you’re trying to understand if a certain component is vulnerable, or want more information on a reported CVE.

 The NVD does not publish vulnerabilities, but actually analyzes every CVE published in Mitre’s CVE database.
 Their analysis contains information like how the vulnerability operates, its impact rating, CVSS score, and links to any available patches/fixes.
 The CVSS score can help you prioritize any required remediation measures.
 If you want to learn more about how the CVSS score is calculated, just click here.

 2. OSVDB/VulnDB Open Source Vulnerability Database

 The OSVDB (open source vulnerability database) was launched in 2004 by Jake Kouhns, the founder and current CISO of Risk Based Security – the company which now operates OSVDB’s commercial version, the VulnDB.